theCLDC/defend-dissent/goals.md

 #### Understanding threats

 Digital threat modeling--understanding what information or communications need to be protected, who they need to be protected from, and the degree of harm if they are compromised--is the starting point of most approaches to digital security.
-Comprehending the full range of digital threats available to adversaries is difficult enough--realistically assessing the likelihood
+Comprehending the full range of digital threats available to adversaries is difficult enough--realistically assessing the likelihood that these threats will be deployed (especially by various levels of law enforcement or private security) can be especially challenging.

 This is covered in detail in the [Threat overview](threat-overview.md) section.

 #### Countermeasures